 4. Indonesia

-Indonesia – especially Bali – is another top destination for solo travellers, particularly for women.
+Indonesia – especially Bali – is another top destination for solo travellers, particularly women.

 Its low cost of living, thriving nomad community, acceptance of foreigners, and focus on health and wellness make it a go-to spot.
 And because tourism is so prevalent here, you’re sure to meet other like-minded people as you journey around.

-Ubud, Bali’s spiritual centre, has long been popular with people looking to rest, relax, and reflect – Elizabeth Gilbert’s memoir, Eat, Pray, Love, was even published here!
+Ubud, Bali’s spiritual centre, has long been popular with people searching for rest, relaxation, and reflection – parts of Elizabeth Gilbert’s famous memoir, Eat, Pray, Love, take place here!

 This laidback town is packed with yoga studios, meditation centres, and plant-based cafes – and past the emerald rice fields and mist-shrouded mountains, there are countless health retreats you can check into to unwind.